UKCloud/ukcloud.pingdom/README.md

 # Ansible Collection - ukcloud.pingdom

 An Ansible Collection for managing SolarWinds Pingdom site monitoring.
-This collection has lookups for reading details from Pingdom as well as modules to create, modify and delete objects in Pingdom.
+This collection has lookups for reading details from Pingdom as well as modules to create objects in Pingdom.

 ## Pre-release